-If you’ve saved up the money specifically to invest it in the best online ISA then you might happy to do without it for a while.
+If you've saved up the money specifically to invest it in the best ISA then you might be happy to do without it for a while.

 If you want to earn some interest on your savings but are unsure about how much you can afford to invest, only deposit an amount that you are sure you won't need - because you might not see it again until the account matures.

 If flexibility is an issue, there are instant access Cash ISAs that allow you to get your money back at short notice.
 Be sure to check the conditions carefully and bear in mind that once a withdrawal has been made, you can't deposit your cash in another ISA in the same tax year.

 With online ISA rates you can see and compare clearly what each bank or building society provides and see which one is offering the best potential return on your money.